Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `music_add <url> [<name>]`

-Import music file at <url> and add it to playlist.
+Import music file at &lt;url&gt; and add it to playlist.

 -p = Play it.